 How is free water deficit calculated?

-To calculate free water deficit (FWD), it's necessary to estimate total body water (TBW) first.
-You can use our TBW calculator to find an accurate result, or use a simpler equation:
+Before we can calculate free water deficit (FWD), we must first estimate total body water (TBW).
+You can use our TBW calculator to find an accurate result or use a simpler equation:

 sex/age coordinate equals:

 - 60% for adult males;

 - 60% for children.

 Then, you can use the calculated value to move on to the final equation:

 FWD = TBW × ((patient's sodium / desired sodium) - 1)

 140 mEq/L as the default desired level of sodium.
 You can change it in the